Plastic repair GURUS since 1981

 · After allowing the FiberFlex to cool completely, sand with 80 grit paper in a DA sander at low speed.
 Progress to finer grits, ending with 320 grit.

-· Fill any low spots with more FiberFlex or with a skim coat of 2000 Flex Filler 2 or 2020 SMC Hardset epoxy filler.
+· Fill any low spots with more FiberFlex or with a skim coat of 2000 Flex Filler or 2020 Hardset Filler.